magnoborgo/furytools/README.md

 ## Why "Fury tools", "TrackerFury - The Revenge of the Motion Vectors"?

-When looking at the AI tracking landscape these days, all project have cool names like, "Track everything, everywhere, all the time", "CoTracker: It is Better to Track Together".
+When looking at the AI tracking landscape these days, all project have cool names like "Track everything, everywhere, all the time", "CoTracker: It is Better to Track Together".
 My friend Mauricio de Oliveira came up with this fun name.

 ## Coffee
 <a href="https://www.paypal.com/paypalme/MBORGO">Love it?
 Buy me a coffee</a>